Phrateres

+Phrateres (/frɑːˈtɛəriːz/ frah-TAIR-eez) is a North American philanthropic-social organization for female college students.
+Although founded at the University of California, Los Angeles in 1924, it currently only has one chapter, located at the University of British Columbia.

 History

-Phrateres was founded at UCLA in 1924 by the dean of women, Helen Matthewson Laughlin.
-The intention was to bring "independent" women students (i.e. those not in dormitories or sororities) into a collective group for the purposes of socialization and philanthropy.
-However, the new group proved popular and soon membership was extended to any female student who wished to join.
-Members now included those who lived in dorms, commuted to campus, as well as members of sororities.
+Phrateres was founded at the University of California, Los Angeles in 1924 by the dean of women, Helen Matthewson Laughlin.
+The intention was to bring "independent" women students (i.e. those not in dormitories or sororities) into a collective group for socialization and philanthropy.
+However, the new group proved popular, and soon membership was extended to any female student who wished to join, including those who lived in dorms, commuted to campus, as well as members of sororities.
+Laughlin was the organization's grand president, serving in that capacity until 1957.

 Word spread to other colleges, especially those on the West Coast.
-The Beta Chapter was installed at the University of Washington in 1929.
-The 1930s saw the installation of ten more chapters: Gamma & Delta in 1930, Epsilon in 1931, Zeta in 1932, Eta in 1933, Theta & Iota in 1935, Kappa in 1936, Lambda in 1937, and Nu in 1939.
-Phrateres now had chapters in seven states and one province in Canada (Theta at the University of British Columbia would remain the only Canadian chapter from 1935 to 1961).
-The 1940s brought four more chapters: Xi & Omicron in 1941, Rho in 1942, and Sigma in 1945, for a total of sixteen active collegiate chapters (the most ever at one time).
+The Beta chapter was installed at the University of Washington in 1929.
+Ten more chapters were installed in the 1930s: Gamma and Delta in 1930, Epsilon In 1931, Zeta in 1932, Eta In 1933, Theta and Iota in 1935, Kappa in 1936, Lambda in 1937, and Nu in 1939.

+Eventually, Phrateres had sixteen chapters in seven states and one province in Canada.
 However, from 1945 until the late 1950s, three of those chapters closed: Delta, Eta, and Omicron.
-Their chapter names were later reused for newly installed chapters at different schools in 1950 (Delta), 1958 (Eta), and 1964 (Omicron).
-Along with those, the final four chapters were installed in the 1960s, including three more in Canada: Omega in 1961, Tau in 1966, Phi in the mid to late 1960s, and Psi in 1967.

 From the 1930s to the 1990s, conventions were held every one to two years, with members of the host chapter housing delegates from other chapters.
-Chapters could win awards, such as "Most Active Chapter" and "Best Scrapbook."
+Chapters could win awards, such as Most Active Chapter and Best Scrapbook.